nickheyer/discopanel/README.md

 - **Modpack Support** - Native CurseForge integration that actually downloads the mods/modpacks you tell it to
 - **Web UI** - Clean interface that doesn't look like it crawled out of 2003
 - **Auto-everything** - Auto-start, auto-stop, auto-pause.
 Set it and forget it
+- **Easily extensible** - With a proto-based API (see proto/discopanel/v1), you can easily generate an api client within your own project

 ## Quick Start